 You can also look at headroom in terms of the style of music you play.
 If you play clean styles like country, clean amps like Fenders will work well for you.
 If you play rock or metal, you’ll be much happier with the tones from something like a Marshall.

 Beside their tone, tube amps are also famous for their bulk and their weight.
-Fortunately, many modern small tube amps are light weight and compact, making them far more portable.
-It is worth noting, however, that some sub 20 watt tube amps are still quite heavy (30+lb).
+Fortunately, many modern small tube amps are lightweight and compact, making them far more portable.
+It is worth noting, however, that some sub-20-watt tube amps are still quite heavy (30+lbs).

-If portability is one of your prime concerns, stick to amps with a single 8” to 10” speaker.
+If portability is one of your prime concerns, stick to amps with a single 8” to 10” speaker (or switch to a mini amp head and separate cabinet).
 Those with 12” speakers tend to be far heavier, and therefore less easily moved from place to place.

 The amplifier’s power will also impact the size and weight.
-Unlike solid state amps, which can squeeze a lot of power into a small space, to increase the power on a tube amp requires more tubes, which adds weight and increases the amount of space required in the housing.
+Unlike solid state amps, which can squeeze a lot of power into a small space, increasing the power on a tube amp requires more tubes, which adds weight and increases the amount of space required in the housing.

-We really enjoyed putting this round up together – we got to try out some of the best small tube amps on the market, and discovered some new favorites in the process.
+We really enjoyed putting together this roundup.
+We got to try out some of the best small tube amps on the market, and discovered some new favorites in the process.
 Some were predictable, while others delivered genuinely surprising results.

-To recap, we thought that our top pick, the Fender Pro Jr IV was a sensibly priced all rounder, offering solid performance for everyone from the casual user to working musicians.
-We thought that our best value option, the Bugera V5 Infinium delivered great performance at a wallet friendly price.
+To recap, we thought that our top pick, the Fender Pro Jr IV was a sensibly priced all-rounder, offering solid performance for everyone from the casual user to working musicians.
+Our best-value option, the Bugera V5 Infinium, delivered great performance at a wallet-friendly price.
 Our editor’s choice, the Marshall SV20C Studio Vintage was an outstanding amplifier that offers a multitude of great features for players of all levels.